What are the 3 types of leadership in software development?

 What’s the strength of the charismatic leadership style?

-A man and a woman have a one-on-one meeting where the woman shows how to do the job by example, as someone practicing the charismatic leadership style in software development
+A one-on-one meeting where a woman shows how to do the job by example, as someone practicing the charismatic leadership style in software development.

 The charismatic leadership style generates enthusiasm and empathy in its collaborators through admiration and has the advantage of being able to make its team perform its best.
 A charismatic leader knows the way, follows the way, and shows the way.